flatterfan/pdf_animation_remover/README.md

 **Usage:** python remover.py filename

 Works only if there are page numbers in the pdf.
-If no page number can be detected on a page, it will keep it.
+If no page number can be detected on a page, the tool will keep the page.